Kairotic/liveloom/paper/paper.md

 computation was there already.
 As will become evident in this paper, the computation is not in the machine, but in the weave.

-# Introducing the live loom
+# Introducing the Live Loom

 Having set one mechanism aside, I introduce another.
 The Live Loom is a warp-weighted loom, with solenoids attached so that warp threads may be individually picked from software.
-First I explain the technology of the warp-weighted loom, and later explain the electro-mechanical attachments on the live loom.
+First I explain the technology of the warp-weighted loom, and later explain the electro-mechanical attachments on the Live Loom.

 The primary purpose of any loom is to hold a group of parallel